wlillisdev/hangman/README.md

 # Bugs

-  - When deploying the game on Huroko at first it wouldn’t deploy because of an issue colorama.
+  - When deploying the game on Huroko at first it wouldn’t deploy because of an issue with colorama.
 After some research i added colorama to the requirements.txt file and it deployed ok.
-  - I used the type writer effect form YouTube tutorial, it was defined originally as def typewriter(string) but as i already had imported string for the main game it was causing issues, so i redefined the function as def typewriter(line).
+  - I used the type writer effect form YouTube tutorial, it was defined originally as def typewriter(string) but as i already had imported python libary string for the main game it was causing issues, so i redefined the function as def typewriter(line).
   - When testing the game it was noted that it was possible for the user to not fill out the user name input, i inserted isalpha() to ensure that it only accepted characters from the alphabet.
   - When playing the game I noticed that every guess and hangman visual was appearing in the terminal and if you restarted the game the terminal became very busy and clutterd.
 I research that using a clear os.system function would get rid of the issue and make a cleaner and more user friendly interface by clearing each screen on the terminal after each guess.
 I used this function throughout the build once it was defined to make a cleaner and more user friendly game.

   # Unfixed Bugs
-  - I am aware there is pep 8 errors in the hangman _lives files, this is a result of ascii banner inserted, it is giving a trailing whitespace warning, I discussed this with my mentor and tutor support, there was no straight forward fix, it has no effect on the game performance, and I chose to leave it is as I thought it was good feature for user experience.
+  - I am aware there is pep 8 errors in the hangman _lives files, this is a result of ascii banner inserted and some manual edits, it is giving a trailing whitespace warning, I discussed this with my mentor and tutor support, there was no straight forward fix, it has no effect on the game performance, and I chose to leave it is as I thought it was good feature for user experience.

 # Deployment